dudeawsomeness1/MJ.com/content/Art/Essential Media.md

 		- Ebenezer Scrooge

 *It's hard for me to pick favorites, which is why I tend to have multiple favorites.*

+This is probably missing some stuff, so it's not a complete list, but also new stuff comes out all the time.

 ## TV-Shows